Finding off the beaten path things to do in Rome may sound like one of life’s great impossibilities. An oxymoron even.

 Observe the “Small” Colosseum at The Theatre of Marcellus

 The Teatro Marcello is a small theatre that is similar in style to the Colosseum, yet on a much smaller scale.
-The theatre was envisaged by Julius Caesar who gave instructions for building work to commence, yet was unfortunately assassinated before it could be completed.
+The theatre was envisaged by Julius Caesar who gave instructions for building work to commence.
+However, he was unfortunately assassinated before it could be completed.

-Sadly you cannot enter the theatre as it has been renovated into an apartment complex, but you should certainly stop to admire it from the outside as you pass by.
+Sadly you cannot enter the theatre.
+It has been renovated into an apartment complex.
+However, you should certainly stop to admire it from the outside as you pass by.

-The Protestant Cemetery in Testaccio sounds like quite a morbid place to visit, but it contains the final resting place of dozens of celebrities and notable figures.
+The Protestant Cemetery in Testaccio sounds like quite a morbid place to visit.
+However, it is the final resting place of dozens of celebrities and notable figures.
 English romantic poets Keats and Shelley are both buried here.

 Many of the headstones and crypts here could be considered works of art in themselves.
 It’s also possible to take a tour of the graveyard if you are especially curious.